giga-sec/gigaSec-Tech-Notes/3. Notes/example of HTTP reQUEST by CLIENT.md

 Tags: #fleeting

 ---
-Requests is you basically sending data to the web server.
+[[Web server and different ways we make request to it|Requests]] is you basically sending data to the web server.

-Example of a request:
+### Example of a request:
 ```http
 GET / HTTP/1.1
 Host: tryhackme.com